-Umpires:
+Umpires

-- Ball/Strike umpire to work 2 metres behind the pitcher - Umpire(s) will not hold game balls - If the umpire touches a ball, the use of hand sanitizer every half inning is recommended - Umpires may wear PPE masks at their discretion
+- Ball/Strike umpire: - May work from behind the catcher as long as he/she is wearing a PPE mask or face covering - Must work 2 metres behind the pitcher if not wearing a PPE mask or face covering - The use of hand sanitizer every half inning is required - Umpires in the field may wear PPE masks at their discretion

-Score Keepers/Pitch Counters:
+Score Keepers/Pitch Counters

 - Should always work from a restricted area and keep safe distance from others and from each other.
 If using a scorer's booth, it must be cleaned/sanitized before and after use. - Avoid paper scoring/pitch counting when possible.
-Prioritize electronic scoring programs as alternative - Scoring equipment and microphones, if applicable, shall be thoroughly cleaned before and after use
+Prioritize electronic scoring program as alternatives. - Scoring equipment and microphones, if applicable, shall be thoroughly cleaned before and after use.

-In-Game:
+In-Game